Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 </details>

 # Samba server signing is mandatory
-  - sevrer signing is just something to configure
+  - sevrer signing is just something to configure.
+  - Once again, does NOT show the answer, just the wrong answer.
+Read please.

   <details>
     <summary>Answer:</summary>